-- Community education on the importance of coastal and estuarine areas. - Reduce the number of beach access points.
-Dune rehabilitation should be considered as a component of this work. - Formalise access to reduce environmental damage.
-Dune rehabilitation should be considered as a component of this work. - Design and initiation of monitoring of estuary and coastal environments (monitoring projects must be linked with actions to improve ecosystem health and be consistent with the Assessing estuary ecosystem health: Sampling, data analysis, and reporting protocols). - Actions to protect First Nations Peoples' cultural heritage and values. - Stormwater management where it is demonstrated to have a significant impact on the receiving coastal or estuarine environment.

-• Revegetation and weed management projects.
+- community education on the importance of coastal and estuarine areas - reducing the number of beach access points.
+Dune rehabilitation should be considered as a component of this work - formalising beach access to reduce environmental damage.
+Dune rehabilitation should be considered as a component of this work - setup and implementation of short-term (up to 3 years) monitoring of estuary and coastal environments (monitoring projects must be linked with actions to improve ecosystem health and be consistent with the Assessing estuary ecosystem health: Sampling, data analysis, and reporting protocols - actions to protect First Nations Peoples' cultural heritage and values - stormwater management where it is demonstrated to have a significant impact on the receiving coastal or estuarine environment - revegetation and weed management projects.